I want to add an assembly to your website. Is this possible?

 What if the school doesn’t allow me to opt out my child without sending them home?

 That would be unlawful.
 Section 71(3) of the School Standards and Framework Act 1998 states that pupils can be withdrawn from a state school if a parent has made arrangements for them to have worship/religious education elsewhere, and therefore implicitly a pupil must not otherwise be withdrawn from school – as the duty of care still rests with the school.
-Helpfully, this is made explicit in the current Government guidance on the matter (Circular 1/94 in England and Circular 10/94 in Wales), which states that ‘A school continues to be responsible for the supervision of any child withdrawn by its parent from collective worship.’ (see in paragraph 84 in each circular).
+Helpfully, this is made explicit in the current Government guidance on the matter (Circular 1/94 in England, paragraph 84), which states that ‘A school continues to be responsible for the supervision of any child withdrawn by its parent from collective worship.’
+(See also WASACRE guidance on withdrawal of pupils in Wales.)

 Similarly in Scotland, wherever a pupil is withdrawn from religious observance schools should make suitable arrangements for the pupil to participate in a worthwhile alternative activity.
 In no circumstances should a pupil be disadvantaged as a result of withdrawing from religious observance.